Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/services/README.md

   NODE_CACHE_DB_URL=localhost:27017
   ```

-  - To get the twitter results locally you will need to create your own twitter account and follow the Twitter developer instructions for creating and API key etc.
+  - To get the twitter results locally you will need to create your own twitter account and follow the Twitter developer instructions for creating and API key etc. https://developer.twitter.com/en/apps
   - For the tone analyzer and NLU use your own IBM Cloud account to create these services and get the API keys and URLs
   - If you skip these steps Twitter information will not be available locally.
   - The `NODE_CACHE_DB*` parameters do not need to be changed.
 They will allow connection to a local Mongo DB
   - The DEPLOYED version of all of the above are secrets maintained in Open Shift.
 You should **NEVER** add your .env file (or any other file with secrets) to git.
+  - To test twitter directly you need to export the values from the .env file above like this:
+    ```sh
+    export $(cat .env | xargs)
+    ```
+    And then you can run twitter directly like `python3 twitter/Chatter.py flotus`

 - [Follow instructions for creating Docker image](localdb/README.md)